-And "do not let the sun go down on your wrath..."

-Keep short accounts.
-If you have a conflict with a friend or spouse deal with it as quickly as possible.
+And one way to control anger is 4:26 "do not let the sun go down on your wrath..."
+Keep short accounts with people you love.
+If you have a conflict with a friend or spouse deal with it that day - as quickly as possible.

-Verse 27, "nor give place to the devil."
+Verse 27, 4:27 "nor give place to the devil."
 In other words, don't give the devil an opportunity to tempt you.

 Often I hear people say, "I've got a terrible problem with pornography.
-Every time I log onto the internet I stumble..." or "Every time I enter a bar I get drunk."
+Every time I log onto the internet I stumble..." or "Every time I enter a bar I get drunk..."

 Come on, man!
-If you're serious about walking with God; then stop walking headfirst into temptation.
+If you're serious about walking with God; stop walking headfirst into temptation.
+Don't stumble into the devil's snare and give him opportunity.

-"Let him who stole steal no longer, but rather let him labor, working with his hands what is good, that he may have something to give him who has need."
+4:28 "Let him who stole steal no longer, but rather let him labor, working with his hands what is good, that he may have something to give him who has need."
 Here's the effect Jesus has on a person.
 He doesn't just stop him from stealing, but He encourages him to be generous.